 Good Money, Bad Money.
 Financial Education By My Dad.

-We recently had a conversation on this subject matter, by the occasion of me getting interested in NFTs as the next big trend among young people.
-We agreed with my Dad that NFTs is a gamble, and most of the projects will go to dust within a year or two (or earlier!).
-BUT, we disagreed on something else.
+We recently had a conversation on this subject matter, on the occasion of my getting interested in NFTs as the next big trend among young people.
+We agreed with my Dad that NFTs are a gamble, and most of the projects will go to dust within a year or two (or earlier!).
+But, we disagreed on something else.

 For instance, for him, money earned from investing in NFTs is “bad money.”
 Firstly, in the process of acquiring this money you don’t build or polish any professional skills that would contribute to your whole character arc, you are not making any entrepreneurial career too.
 Secondly, you don’t sweat enough while making this money, therefore, you will not be disposing of them wisely, and you can gamble and lose this money in no time.

 My Dad likes to compare this situation to a casino.
 If you have beginner’s luck and made your money by sheer luck, you soon start gambling more and more, until you lose everything.
 In a sense, when you win your money instead of earning it, it is sort of tampered with and doomed to evaporate sooner or later, in one way or another.